 How does a designer choose what conferences to attend?
 For us, there have to be both great speakers providing useful insights and time for networking and sharing experiences.
-This spring we attended a full day workshop on “Service design Doing” with Marc Stickdorn and May 3rd, the conference “From Business To Buttons” in Stockholm with lots of great speakers and insights we can use in our daily work.
+This spring we attended a full day workshop on “Service design Doing” and the conference “From Business To Buttons”.
+Here are some of the insights that we – and you – can implement in our daily work.

 Everything is very well organized by the organizer inUse, from the digital experience with newsletters about speakers to the physical experience at the venue.
 The conference was located at Cirkus, an old and famous arena in Stockholm.
-The inUse people greeted us outside the venue dressed like old circus managers, and the graphic design of giveaways, name tags and on-stage presentations were all done in a very nicely wrapped, colourful way.
+The inUse people greeted us outside the venue dressed like old circus managers.
+The graphic design of giveaways, name tags and on-stage presentations were all done in a very nicely wrapped, colourful way.

 There were a lot of expectations in the air, and our minds were already filled with new ideas and insights from the day before, where we attended a full day workshop on Design doing.

 During this day, we were taken from design “thinking” to design “doing” with a number of practical tips and useful service design methods and tools.
 What will we be using from the workshop?

 - Amount of personas for a high-level journey should be 3-5 (max 7) and they can be persistent (of course continuously updated) over time.
 Each project might need more, but in order to be able to remember them and use them in our daily work, they cannot be too many.
 Do not forget the Persona group that are not yet customers – they might be useful for innovation.

 - We got to try out creating a stakeholder map (made per persona) to visualize important players/stakeholders and relations to the Persona.
 It can be all the things related to the Persona, not just the service.
 It is a great assumption-based tool that we can use to plan research, confirm assumptions and find new stakeholders, forcing us to take the users perspective.
 If we do not have the users perspective – our competitors will.